Education for improving Our Health-and-Vitality

 2) In 1985 a TV show explained the dangers of trans fats.
 Despite the lack of “proof” there was observable evidence and I was logically persuaded, because evidence-and-logic is the foundation of science, is the basis for scientific testing of theories, and practical recommendations for deciding “good ways to bet” (not “proofs”) when making decisions.
 My eating of trans fats immediately decreased from a lot – especially with delicious melted “tub butter” (margarine) on warm grains – to almost nothing.
 A decade later, articles began appearing in science-based medical journals (JAMA,...) confirming what the tv show had said.

-scientific research: It's difficult to make reliable conclusions based on scientific-medical studies, for a variety of reasons, because... there are many interactive complexities of human physiology, with individual variations due to each factor affecting different people in different ways; we can develop a variety of possible disorders; there are time-delays in developing disorders; many actions (nutrition plus other lifestyle factors) cause multiple effects; this can cause confusion due to conflicting factors, because a lifestyle-action that's beneficial for one disorder can be harmful for another, or can affect quality of life in contradictory ways; and there are other challenges.
+scientific research: It's difficult to make reliable conclusions based on scientific-medical studies, for a variety of reasons, because... there are many interactive complexities of human physiology, with individual variations due to each factor affecting different people in different ways; we can develop a variety of possible disorders; there are time-delays in developing disorders; many actions (nutrition plus other lifestyle factors) cause multiple effects; the many effects can cause confusion due to conflicting factors, because a lifestyle-action that's beneficial for one disorder can be harmful for another, or can affect quality of life in contradictory ways; and there are other challenges.
 Basically, science doesn't try to “prove” anything (with total certainty), instead its goal is helping us – as individuals and societies – discover “good ways to bet” with our lifestyle decisions-and-actions that will improve a person's quality of life.

 There is nutritional confusion about...